Affiliates

 Belinda Contreras Jaimes

 Belinda is a communications specialist with postgraduate studies in pedagogy, ethnobiology and sustainability.
 She is interested in the emerging field of transformative education with a biocultural approach.
-With support from People and Plants, she is currently undertaking a project with Nahua indigenous communities of the Sierra de Zongolica, addressing traditional agricultural practices, and using seasonal calendars for community reflection around the challenges of local food systems.
+She is currently undertaking a project with Nahua indigenous communities of the Sierra de Zongolica, Mexico which addresses traditional agricultural practices, and uses seasonal calendars for community reflection around the challenges of local food systems.
 ResearchGate

 Vince Docta